For Enquiry: 93450 45466

 To make sure that the code exits the switch block following the execution of the valid case, the “break” statement is used after each case in a switch statement (except from the final case).
 Without the break statement, the code would continue executing the subsequent cases, resulting in incorrect outcomes.The execution flow is controlled and limited to the desired scenario by utilising the break statement.

-It is one of the important Java Interview Questions that come up repeatedly during the interview.
+It is one of the important Java Interview Questions and answers that come up repeatedly during the interview.

 41. How do we run Java code before the main method?